 Machine Learning Made Easy

 LightSide began as an open source text mining and machine learning tool.
-Our core technology is freely available.
+This core technology is freely available.
 We offer quick-start tutorials on machine learning for beginners and an introduction to error analysis.
 The workbench, as well as the core technology for machine learning and feature extraction, was developed under grants from National Science Foundation and the Office of Naval Research, through Carnegie Mellon University’s Language Technologies Institute.
-This core is available as GPLv3 open source on Bitbucket.
-You can also download the research workbench directly:
+This codebase is available as GPLv3 open source on Bitbucket (we invite interested developers to contribute to the project – contact firstname.lastname@example.org for more information).

 Here’s an overview of what to expect.